Brand development that increases sales velocity, guaranteed.

 Social Media Marketing

 Social media is a powerful tool for businesses to connect with their target audience.
 Using social media handles, FMCG brands can directly communicate the rebrand with their target audience.
-For instance, a detergent brand may offer direct incentives such as promo codes, coupons, etc.
+For instance, a detergent brand may offer direct incentives, such as promo codes and coupons.

 Companies must effectively utilize trending social media platforms such as TikTok, YouTube Shorts, and Facebook and Instagram Reels.
 Since short-form content is trending, investing in short, engaging videos is wise.
 Old Spice used social media to communicate its rebranding message effectively, resulting in increased brand awareness and engagement.